mcostalba/scoutfish/README.md

     { "sub-fen": ["rnbqkbnr/pp1p1ppp/2p5/4p3/3PP3/8/PPP2PPP/RNBQKBNR",
                   "rnbqkbnr/pp1ppppp/8/2p5/4P3/5N2/PPPP1PPP/RNBQKB1R"] }

-Will search for all the games with a Caro-Kann or a Sicilian opening.
+Will search for all the games with a _Caro-Kann_ or a _Sicilian_ opening.

+## Sequences

+A _sequence_ is a powerful feature of Scoutfish to look for games that satisfy more than one condition at *different times in game*.
+This is very useful in looking for a piece path from a position.
+Typical tournament player questions are: How does one maneuver the bishop in this opening, should we go f1-d3-c2 or f1-b5-a4.
+When should we select which maneuver?

+    { "sequence": [ { "sub-fen": "r1bqkb1r/pppp1ppp/2n2n2/1B2p3/4P3/2N2N2/PPPP1PPP/R1BQK2R", "result": "1-0" },
+                    { "sub-fen": "8/8/8/8/2B5/8/8/8" },
+                    { "sub-fen": "8/8/8/8/8/5B2/8/8" } ] }

+The above query will find all the games won by white, with _Four Knights Spanish Variation_ opening and with bishop maneuvering to b5-c4-f3.